Actifio/AGMPowerCLI/UsageExamples.md

 1. Run this command in guided mode to learn the available images and select one
 1. Learn the imagename and specify that as part of the command with -imagename
-1. Learn the Appid and Cluster ID for the appliance that will mount the image and then use -appid and -mountapplianceid .
+1. Learn the Appid and Cluster ID for the appliance that will mount the image and then use -appid and -mountapplianceid.
 This will use the latest snapshot, StreamSnap or OnVault image on that appliance

 The mount action field is used to determine which mount action to take:
 * ```-mountaction agentmanaged```             Will mount using the mount points selected by the agent (this is the default behaviour)